-Zinc is an essential mineral needed by your body in relatively small amounts, 20 mg or less per day, depending on your body size.
-Elemental zinc is very poorly absorbed in your gut so in supplemental form it is often attached to a chelating agent, which is a compound that binds or grabs onto it and facilitates absorption.
+Zinc is an essential mineral needed by your body in relatively small amounts, 20 milligrams or less per day, depending on your body size.
+Elemental zinc is very poorly absorbed in your gut so in supplemental form, it's often attached to a chelating agent, which is a compound that binds or grabs onto it and facilitates absorption.

-Forms of Zinc
+Forms of Chelated Zinc

 Chelated zinc is divided into two main types: organic acids and amino acids.
 The organic acids that are usually attached to zinc include picolinic acid, orotic acid, citric acid and gluconic acid.
 Amino acids that are commonly attached to zinc include methionine, monomethionine and aspartic acid.
 Consequently, the labels on supplement bottles will read zinc picolinate, zinc gluconate and so forth.

-The National Institutes of Health recommend that adults consume between 9 and 13 mg of zinc daily depending on gender and if you are pregnant or lactating.
-This is dependent on body size; if you are a large person, you may need at least 20 milligrams daily.
+The National Institutes of Health recommends that adults consume between 9 and 13 milligrams of zinc daily, depending on gender and whether you're pregnant or lactating.
+This is dependent on body size; if you're a large person, you may need at least 20 milligrams daily.

 However, taking chelated zinc lozenges or using zinc nasal spray at the first signs of illness has not been adequately proven to dramatically reduce the duration and severity of symptoms.
 More research is needed to better understand what forms of supplemental zinc may be most effective against viruses and bacteria.

 Other Potential Benefits